verekia/js-stack-from-scratch/how-to-translate.md

 Thank you for your interest in translating my tutorial!
 Here are a few recommendations to get started.

 This tutorial is in constant evolution to provide the best learning experience to readers.
-Both the code and the `README.md` files will change over time.
+Both the code and `README.md` files will change over time.
 It is great if you do a one-shot translation that won't evolve, but it would be even better if you could try to keep up with the original English version as it changes!

 Here is what I think is a good workflow: